dingwenxiao/my_code_sample/README.md

 =========================
-Java console application - My sample codes.
+Java console application - My code sample.
 ===================
 1. Users can create any number of shapes like circle,donut,ellipse, rectangle etc.
 2. Print out the shapes in a certain format.